vinaygoel/ars-workshop/README.md

 Archive Research Services Workshop
 ==================================

 This workshop is to provide researchers, developers, and general users an introduction to data mining and computational tools and methods for working with web archives.
-Originally created by Internet Archive for an in-person training event at the [RESAW conference](http://resaw.eu/events/international-conference-aarhus-june-2015/) "Web Archives as Scholarly Sources: Issues, Practices and Perspectives" in Aarhus, Denmark on June 2015, the workshop is part of IA's ongoing efforts to support research use of web archives that also include [Archive-It Research Services](https://webarchive.jira.com/wiki/display/ARS/Archive-It+Research+Services) and other support services, collaborations, and partnerships with researchers, web scientists, and data engineering projects.
+Originally created by `Internet Archive` for an in-person training event at the [RESAW conference](http://resaw.eu/events/international-conference-aarhus-june-2015/) "Web Archives as Scholarly Sources: Issues, Practices and Perspectives" in Aarhus, Denmark on June 2015, the workshop is part of IA's ongoing efforts to support research use of web archives that also include [Archive-It Research Services](https://webarchive.jira.com/wiki/display/ARS/Archive-It+Research+Services) and other support services, collaborations, and partnerships with researchers, web scientists, and data engineering projects.

 The workshop assumes some basic familiarity with the command line ("Terminal") and is only intended for those working on Mac or Linux operating systems.
 For an introduction to using the command line, see [The Command Line Crash Course](http://cli.learncodethehardway.org/book/).

-The datasets you will be working with are CDX, which are used in providing access for replay through the Wayback Machine, and WAT, LGA, and WANE datasets, which are derivative datasets Internet Archive makes available for research use as part of its [Archive-It Research Services](https://webarchive.jira.com/wiki/display/ARS/Datasets+Available).
+The datasets you will be working with are `CDX`, which are used in providing access for replay through the Wayback Machine, and `WAT`, `LGA`, and `WANE` datasets, which are derivative datasets Internet Archive makes available for research use as part of its [Archive-It Research Services](https://webarchive.jira.com/wiki/display/ARS/Datasets+Available).
 For more information:

 * [CDX File Format](https://archive.org/web/researcher/cdx_file_format.php)
 * For information on research datasets, [see this wiki space](https://webarchive.jira.com/wiki/display/ARS/Datasets+Available)